hkamran80/articles/markdown/articles/securing-your-digital-life.md

 Multi-factor authentication, also known as two-factor authentication, 2FA, or MFA, is where a user is required to enter two verification methods before authentication can proceed.
-You should enable multi-factor authentication on all your accounts, especially for those accounts that secure PII, or personal Identifiable Information.
+You should enable multi-factor authentication on all your accounts, especially for those accounts that secure personal identifiable information (PII).
 Some key accounts that should absolutely be secured, even if you don't use MFA on any other service, include your financial accounts (including revenue agencies like the U.S. Internal Revenue Service, the Canada Revenue Agency, AFIP, etc.), your